jlmayfield/jlmayfield.github.io/teaching/COMP151/docs/localdev.md

 To run tests with a coverage report that includes the line numbers for uncovered code, use the following command template:
 ```
-pytest -vv --cov=FUNCTION1,FUNCTION2,... --cov-report term-missing TESTFILENAME
+pytest -vv --cov=MODULE1,MODULE2,... --cov-report term-missing TESTFILENAME
 ```
-Here *FUNCTION1* and *FUNCTION2* are the names of the functions for which you want coverage reports.
-List as many functions as you need, separated by commas. *TESTFILENAME* is the name of the file containing the tests.
-Lets say we have tests in `yourtests.py` and the functions you're testing were named `foo` and `bar`.
+Here *MODULE1* and *MODULE2* are the names of the modules, or *.py files* that contain the code for which you want a coverage report.
+List as many files as you need, separated by commas. *TESTFILENAME* is the name of the file containing the tests.
+Lets say we have tests in `yourtests.py` and the functions you're testing were in `yourmod.py`.
 Then you'd run the following command

 ```
-pytest -vv --cov=foo,bar --cov-report term-missing yourtests.py
+pytest -vv --cov=yourmod --cov-report term-missing yourtests.py
 ```

 If you don't need or want to see a coverage report than you can simply do: